 Data Literacy Project was launched by the data analytics platform Qlik with other founding partners that include Accenture, Cognizant, Experian, Pluralsight, the Chartered Institute of Marketing and Data to the People.

 This partnership aims to create the world’s most extensive library of resource-based learning for data literacy.
 In addition, the company offers a variety of interactive courses to help individuals gain skills in areas such as data visualization, analytical techniques, advanced analytics and big data.

 This self-paced course collection covers topics in data analytics, data literacy culture, data storytelling, and distributions and aggregations.
 While most of the courses are free, the data fluency course costs $250 per seat, and learners can receive a certificate upon completion.

 Skills you need for data literacy

 Data literacy is a set of analytical skills that allow professionals to extract meaning from data.
-There are two sets of skills: those that allow you to understand the nature and role of data and those that can help you analyze data effectively.
+There are two important sets of skills within data literacy: Those that allow you to understand the nature and role of data and those that can help you analyze data effectively.